 Eric: Hey, I’m doing really well.
 Thanks Matt, how are you?

-Matt: Doing fantastic bud, good to see you.
+Matt: Doing fantastic bud, best and worst casino game odds explained to see you.

 Eric: Good to see you too man.
 Thanks for putting this together this morning.